priyankadm1228/Bloom_Bash_Project/README.md

 User Functionality:

-1.Users can sign up with a unique username and email.
+1. Users can sign up with a unique username and email.
-2.After signing in, users are redirected to their User Portal.
+2. After signing in, users are redirected to their User Portal.
-3.In the User Portal, users can:
+3. In the User Portal, users can:
 * View their bookings
 * Make a new booking
 * Edit or delete existing bookings

  Admin Functionality:

-1.Admins can sign in to access the Admin Dashboard.
+1. Admins can sign in to access the Admin Dashboard.
-2.Admins can:
+2. Admins can:
 * View all registered users
 * View all bookings
 * Edit or delete user